 A final Stalking Injunction may order:

-You may file for an injunction against sexual violence if you are the victim of sexual violence committed by someone else.
-Also, a person may seek a Sexual Violence Injunction against a person incarcerated for the sexual violence and whose prison term has ended or is set to end within 90 days.
+You may file for an injunction against sexual violence if you are the victim of sexual violence regardless of your relationship to the other person.
+Also, a person may seek a Sexual Violence Injunction against a person incarcerated for the sexual violence against them and whose prison term has ended or is set to end within 90 days.

-Sexual violence means sexual battery, a lewd or lascivious act upon or in the presence of a person younger than 16, luring or enticing a child, and sexual performance by a child regardless of whether the State Attorney files charges.
+Sexual violence means sexual battery, a lewd or lascivious act upon or in the presence of a person younger than 16, luring or enticing a child, and sexual performance by a child.

 A final Sexual Violence Injunction may order: